 At this point, both halves have a different spectrum of compounds ready to be extracted.
 If an extractor were to successfully remove all compounds from each half, both could be labeled a full-spectrum extract, even though they don't have the same available spectrum.

 The first product could be considered a Live Resin Full Spectrum Extract while the latter could be labeled a Cured Nug or Whole Plant Full Spectrum Extract.

 The spectrum of available compounds will vary greatly from cultivar to cultivar, and its chemical makeup will largely depend on when it was extracted from the plant.
 Both genetic and environmental factors are fully at play in creating the spectrum of compounds ultimately expressed by any given cultivar.

-Plant Material and How it Affects the Spectrum
+Plant material and how it affects the spectrum

-The term full spectrum extract is used relatively frequently to describe a variety of popular extracts.
+The term full-spectrum extract is used relatively frequently to describe a variety of popular extracts.
 You may have heard, for instance, of Full Spectrum Cannabis Oil (FSCO) or Full Extract Cannabis Oil (FECO).
 Maybe you've heard of both and wondered what the difference was between them.

 Now let's take a look at other cannabis concentrates that are frequently labeled Full Spectrum Extracts and see if they meet the criteria:

 Sauce (or terp sauce, as it's frequently called) is a non-uniform extract with a sticky, liquid consistency.
 It's completely void of the plant's lipid-rich exterior, and contains most if not all of the plant's available compounds.
 Sauce extracts contain high levels of terpenes, which in turn makes them exceptionally flavorful.